Rhinoplasty surgery is surgery that changes the external shape of the nose.

 Yes, Rhinoplasty is often combined with:

 There will be some pain and discomfort following surgery, however most patients rate their pain between a 0 – 4 out of ten the day after surgery.
-You will receive pain medication including anti-inflammatory medication to take after going home to ensure that you are comfortable.
+You will be given pain medication, including anti-inflammatory medication, to take after going home.

 After rhinoplasty it is advisable to sleep with you head in an elevated position.
 This will help to minimse swelling during the recovery period.
 Ideally your head should be raised on 2-3 pillows for the first two weeks after surgery and avoid sleeping on your stomach during this time.